holochain/docs-pages/src/pages/references/enable-holo.md

 In general, you should not list functions in the above code that _write_ to the source chain, only that read from the source chain.

-Finally, if you want to make sure that anonymous agents can't write to their own source chain, you should add the following protection to any function that writes to the source chain:
+Finally, if you want to make sure that anonymous agents can't write to the host's source chain, you should add the following protection to any function that writes to the source chain:

 ```rust
 pub fn is_read_only_instance() -> bool {